-Most Recent Ancestors of Adrian Fletcher and Angela Williams Ancestors of John Adolphus Burton and Georgiana Ernstin (Gem) Burton (Middlecoat)
+Ancestors of John Adolphus Burton and Georgiana Ernstin (Gem) Burton (Middlecoat)

-Nicholas Middlecoat and the Tregony (Cornwall) Connection
+Nicholas Middlecoat, Dr George Demountfryart, and the Tregony & Bodmin (Cornwall) Connections

 Franklin Grigg's "Tregony History" site Genuki page for Cuby with Tregony More about Parish Registers